fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 template: post
 layout: default
 status: published
+extract: "Some development habits are hard to let go of, especially when they keep your main machine clean and your experiments safely contained.
+Running Linux virtual machines on Windows may look like extra work from the outside, but behind that choice there is a simple need: predictable, disposable, and reusable environments.
+Of course, this comfort brings its own small battles-network settings, disk choices, package versions, security, and the endless little fixes that turn a fresh machine into a real workspace."
 ---
 # Development Environment Setup

-Despite my colleagues' pressure, I’m still doing development work at home using Linux virtual machines on Windows.
+Despite my colleagues' pressure, I'm still doing development work at home using Linux virtual machines on Windows.

 This configuration provides clean, isolated, customizable, portable, and backupable development environments.
 It also keeps the host machine tidy and prevents any libraries, applications, or tools installed just for testing from leaving residue on the main system.

 However, it also has some drawbacks, such as network management, keeping the virtual operating systems up-to-date, file transfer, and disk management.

-At the end of this article, you’ll find the steps to set up a development environment using Hyper-V on Windows 10 Professional or Enterprise.
+At the end of this article, you'll find the steps to set up a development environment using Hyper-V on Windows 10 Professional or Enterprise.

 ## Prerequisites and Version Matrix